dgethings/lsp-cisco-ios/docs/prd/epic-3-advanced-ios-intelligence-and-editor-features.md

 - 2: The documentation covers all features, including syntax highlighting, autocompletion, and validation.
 - 3: The documentation explains how to configure the extension, including setting the IOS version and device type.
 - 4: The documentation includes clear examples of how to use the extension.

+**Status:** ✅ Completed
+**Completion Notes:** This story was completed during the PRD refinement phase.
+The `README.md` has been updated with comprehensive user documentation.